Abhishek-Krishna-A-M/Abhishek-Krishna-A-M/README.md

 <div align="center">

-*Daily driver: Artix Linux · Neovim · a terminal for everything that can be a terminal*
+*Artix Linux · Neovim · a terminal for everything that can be a terminal*

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/abhishekkrishna)